ArthurClemens/polythene/packages/docs/Icon-Mithril.md

 #### CSS

-Change CSS using the CSS Classes in the the [Icon main page](Icon.md).
+Change CSS using the CSS classes in `polythene-core-icon/src/classes.js`

 #### Style